 Many years ago I heard Noam Chomsky lecture.
 He compared U.S. foreign policy to the way the mafia operates.
 That caught the audience’s attention.
 Everyone had seen The Godfather movie.
 Chomsky went on to explain that obedience to the Godfather was non-negotiable.
 Do what you're told and you’ll not only be protected but richly rewarded.
 And if you step out of line, the Godfather will come down on you.
 So it is with U.S. foreign policy.
 Dissent is not tolerated.
 Countries like Cuba, Nicaragua, Iran, Chile, Indonesia and others, with politics and systems that defied Washington, have felt the wrath of U.S. power.
 The U.S. rules the world.

 The consequences of capitalism during the pandemic have revealed glaring failures and monstrous brutalities.
 It’s a highly unstable economic system, careening from crisis to crisis.
 For a handful, it produces unparalleled levels of wealth.
-But for the many, if they even have a job, it’s a paycheck to paycheck existence.
+But for the many, if they even have a job, it’s a paycheck-to-paycheck existence.
 What are the priorities?
 The U.S. spends close to a trillion on the military.
 That’s more than the next ten countries combined.
 Compare that with the less than $50 billion allotted to the National Institutes of Health and the National Science Foundation.
-With robust funding it’s very likely we would have been better prepared for the pandemic and would not be the world leader in deaths.
+With robust funding, it’s very likely we would have been better prepared for the pandemic and would not be the world leader in deaths.
 The future?
 We will move toward a more humane and decent society or continue on our present destructive path.
+Interview by David Barsamian.

 The ruling class, and there is such a thing, assiduously attends to its needs.
 That is to say, to maintain and expand its power and wealth.
 How does it do that?
 By manipulation, propaganda and political influence.
-It deploys divide and rule tactics to not only distract most people but goads them to turn on one another.
+It deploys divide-and-rule tactics to not only distract most people but goads them to turn on one another.
 The idea is to get people to look down and not up at those who are in control.
 So your class enemy is not gazillionaires such as Jeff Bezos or Mark Zuckerberg but it’s the poor guy down the street, out of work, who is behind in his rent, and his family doesn’t have enough food to eat.
 The boot is on his neck.
 How to get it off?
 Organize and resist.
+Interview by David Barsamian.

 Why are so many people all over the world out in the streets demanding change?
 What are the root causes of revolt?
 What about U.S. Syria policy and the betrayal of the Kurds?
 And BDS and Palestine?
 How do we overcome sectarian differences?
 Why are Americans so afraid?
 Eco-disaster and nuclear war threaten human existence.
 The former garners some attention because of the surge in youth-led activism but the latter is out of sight even though the dangers are escalating.
 The U.S. pulling out of the INF ballistic missile treaty and new Pentagon hypersonic weapons increase the possibility of catastrophe.
 What about impeachment and the 2020 election?
 These are just some of the topics Noam Chomsky talks about in this exclusive two-part program.
 2CDs.
 Interviewed by David Barsamian.
 Recorded at Pima Community College.